Is a Bachelor of Arts a good degree to start your career?

 “I believe that in order to tackle our contemporary problems, we must have an understanding of our history.”

-After her arts degree, Tiarni hopes to complete a PhD and eventually become a history professor.
+After her arts degree, Tiarni is now completing a PhD and hopes to become a history professor.

 Bachelor of Arts graduates don’t just get jobs – they get jobs they love.
 According to a Deloitte report, humanities degrees provide a high overall rate of job satisfaction.